 - New Mexico 2020 Oil and Gas Greenhouse Gas Inventory summarizes the results of the 2020 Greenhouse Gas Inventory.

 - Title V Emissions Analysis Tool provides emissions inventory data to the public either as a downloadable csv file or on a map.

 The New Mexico Environment Department (NMED) Air Quality Bureau (AQB) is required to conduct statewide emission inventories of criteria and hazardous air pollutants under 20.2.73 New Mexico Administrative Code (NMAC) Notice of Intent and Emissions Inventory Requirements.

-The NMED AQB conducts emission inventories in order to comply with state and federal regulations.
-The emission inventory is used to develop planning tools, conduct air dispersion modeling, and establish baseline dates used in determination of increment consumption for the Prevention of Significant Deterioration (PSD) program.
-It is used to measure progress in reducing emissions and to provide input for air quality management projects, such as regional haze and non-attainment areas.
+NMED conducts emission inventories in order to comply with state and federal regulations.
+The emission inventory is used to develop planning tools and conduct air dispersion modeling.
+This information is critical to measuring progress in reducing emissions and to provide input for air quality management projects, such as regional haze and non-attainment areas.
 The emission inventory is also used to track air quality trends, provide data for the air quality report, and correlate area, industry, and source growth to pollution.